Former Gov. Scott Walker, VP Dick Cheney talk politics, 9/11 at Beloit College

-Former Gov. Scott Walker and former Vice President Dick Cheney at the event at Beloit College Thursday.
+Former Gov. Scott Walker interviewed former Vice President Dick Cheney at Beloit College Thursday.

 Cheney and Walker discussed a range of issues, from conservative governance in the U.S. to the 9/11 terror attacks.
 He described being in the West Wing with his speechwriter when he received news of a plane crashing into one of the Twin Towers.

 “I turned on my television set, and as my speechwriter and I were sitting in there and watching, we saw the second plane go in and hit the World Trade Center.
 We knew then that this wasn’t an accident.”

 He also commented on the impeachment inquiry of President Trump, calling it "a very serious proposition."

 The event, which was free and open to the public, was hosted by the college’s Young Americans for Freedom chapter.